Replacing the tires on your car is an unavoidable expense, but there are ways to make sure you’re getting the best available deal.

 1. How Much Do Tires Cost at Sam’s Club?

-Between Fall 2017 and Fall 2018, Consumer Reports polled nearly 50,000 of its subscribers to ask about cost, selection, sales service and perks when it came to purchasing tires.
-Below, you’ll see how Sam’s Club Tire Center’s average prices compared to other popular tire stores:
+Between Fall 2019 and Fall 2020, Consumer Reports (subscription required) polled nearly 50,000 of its subscribers to ask about cost, selection, sales service and perks when it came to purchasing tires.
+Below, you’ll see how Sam’s Club Tire Center’s average prices compared to other popular tire stores.